Historic Quarters logo

 The majestic Faro Cathedral stands proudly in Largo da Sé.
 Its origins date back to the 13th century.
 This historic church showcases various architectural styles.
 Explore its beautiful interior and rich heritage.

 Climb the cathedral's bell tower for breathtaking views.
 From here, you can see the entire historic center.
 Enjoy panoramic vistas of the Ria Formosa lagoon.
 This is a truly memorable experience for any visitor.
+If you're following the Faro one-day itinerary, this is a must-do sight.

 Practical Information: The Cathedral is open daily.
 Entry usually costs €3.50 per person in 2025.
 This includes access to the bell tower.
 Check current opening times on arrival.
 Mornings offer fewer crowds and better light.